Longleaf Tee Initiative

 “This will improve pace of play and increase enjoyment for everybody on the golf course.

-It’s going to be a benefit for everybody in the game.”
+It’s going to benefit everybody in the game.”

 Rees Jones, ASGCA Fellow